noahzeldin/dissertation/reception_analysis.md

   - Researchers can of course explore the results in further detail, following the instructions printed above.

-# 5\.
-Keywords In Context (KWIC) and Keyword Exploration
+# 6 Keywords In Context (KWIC) and Keyword Exploration

-## a.
-Create function to link KWIC with data
+## 6.1 Create function to link KWIC with data

 ``` r
 combine_kwic_with_data <- function(corpus, words, window) {